 Our shares of common stock are currently listed on The NASDAQ Capital Market.
 If we fail to satisfy the continued listing requirements of The NASDAQ Capital Market, such as the corporate governance requirements, minimum bid price requirement or the minimum stockholder's equity requirement, The NASDAQ Capital Market may take steps to de-list our common stock.
 Any de-listing would likely have a negative effect on the price of our common stock and would impair our stockholders' ability to sell or purchase our common stock when they wish to do so.
 On May 2, 2016, we received written notice from the Listing Qualifications Department of NASDAQ Stock Market LLC ("NASDAQ") notifying us that for the preceding 30 consecutive business days (March 18, 2016 through April 29, 2016), our common stock did not maintain a minimum closing bid price of \$1.00 ("Minimum Bid Price Requirement") per share as required by NASDAQ Listing Rule 5550(a)(2).
 The notice has no immediate effect on the listing or trading of our common stock which will continue to trade on The NASDAQ Capital Market under the symbol "HTBX."
-Compliance can be achieved automatically and without further action if the closing bid price of \$1.00 (will notify us of our compliance and the matter will be closed.
+Compliance can be achieved automatically and without further action if the closing bid price of our common stock is at or above \$1.00 for a minimum of ten consecutive business days at any time during the 180-day compliance period, in which case NASDAQ will notify us of our compliance and the matter will be closed.
 From August 2, 2016 through August 15, 2016, our common stock maintained the minimum closing bid price of \$1.00 per share and therefore we have regained compliance with the Minimum Bid Price Requirement.
-However, there can be no assurance that we will be able to continue to maintain compliance with the Minimum Bid Price Requirement.
-However, there can be no assurance that we will be able to continue to maintain compliance with the Minimum Bid Price Requirement.
-However, there can be no assurance that we will be able to continue to maintain compliance with the Minimum Bid Price Requirement.
-However, there can be no assurance that we will be able to continue to maintain compliance with the Minimum Bid Price Requirement if we should in the future fail to be complian
+However, there can be no assurance that we will be able to continue to maintain compliance with the Minimum Bid Price Requirement if we should in the future fail to be compliant.